Trunk Showcase

 Saratoga Trunk

-In the late 1870s a large fancy round top trunk became popular, because it was used by the wealthier people visiting the spas and racetrack at Saratoga Springs, New York.
-The Saratoga Trunk was a very large, domed top style with fancy trim, covered in either leather or metal.
+Another trunk style which developed in the mid 1800's was the Saratoga Trunk.
+The name started based on large trunks used by the wealthier people visiting the spa resort and racetrack at Saratoga Springs, New York.
+The Saratoga Trunk evolved into a very large, round top style with fancy trim, covered in either leather, canvas, or metal.
 Early trunk catalogs and ads describe Saratoga trunks as a "large round top of the highest class".
-Round top trunks (also called humpback, camelback, monitor top, and barrel top) were made in a wide range of sizes and coverings.
-It is believed that the round tops were made for those who wanted to try to have their trunk packed on the top of baggage cars, so they would not be damaged.
+Round top and barrel top trunks were made in a wide range of sizes and coverings.
+The names "dome top, camelback, and hump back" were not used by trunk makers or in their catalogs, but Round Top and Barrel Top were often used.

-In the late 1800s another trunk style developed for steamship travel, called the Steamer trunk, which was a low, flat top trunk.
-Large trunks for clothes and shoe storage were Wardrobe trunks, most containing hangers and drawers.
+In the early 1880s another trunk style developed for steamship travel, called the Steamer trunk, which was a low, flat top trunk, only up to 14 inches tall.
+Large and tall trunks for clothes and shoe storage were Wardrobe trunks, most containing hangers and drawers.
 Large flat top trunks with drawers were known as Bureau or Dresser trunks.
 Rare versions have been found with round tops and with interiors resembling desks, with fold down front sections.
 Small square shaped trunks were made especially for carrying hats and many other special purpose trunks were produced from about 1880 to the 1920s.
 Trunks were made for the circus, for salesmen, musical instruments, tools, and many other purposes.

 Many of these unusual trunks are illustrated in early catalogs, copies available for sale on the Research page.